CareDailyAI/docs/message_sequence_charts/README.md

 * Understand communication sequences and processes
 * Explore examples of client scenarios

-For a complete definition of People Power's models and APIs, please refer to [IOT Apps](https://iotapps.docs.apiary.io/) on Apiary.
+For a complete definition of People Power's models and APIs, please refer to [IOT Apps](https://app.peoplepowerco.com/cloud/apidocs/cloud.html).

 ### Installation